reduxjs/redux/docs/recipes/WritingTests.md

 ### Glossary

 - [React Testing Library](https://testing-library.com/docs/react-testing-library/intro): React Testing Library is a very light-weight solution for testing React components.
 It provides light utility functions on top of react-dom and react-dom/test-utils, in a way that encourages better testing practices.
 Its primary guiding principle is: "The more your tests resemble the way your software is used, the more confidence they can give you."

+- [Enzyme](https://github.com/enzymejs/enzyme): Enzyme is a JavaScript Testing utility for React that makes it easier to test your React Components' output.
+You can also manipulate, traverse, and in some ways simulate runtime given the output.

 - [React Test Utils](https://reactjs.org/docs/test-utils.html): ReactTestUtils makes it easy to test React components in the testing framework of your choice.
 React Testing Library uses the `act` function exported by React Test Utils.